Dog Bite Injury Lawyer in York, PA

 For a puncture wound, simply clean the wound and keep it elevated rather than disinfecting or bandaging it.
 Call 911 if the bleeding does not stop, if the bleeding is excessive or if the injury is on your head or neck.

 Following a dog bite incident, seek medical attention and a rabies vaccination as soon as possible.
-No matter how severe the injury is, you should see a doctor right away.
+No matter how minor the injury appears, you should see a doctor right away.
 The dog may be carrying dangerous bacteria, and unvaccinated dogs can carry and transmit rabies.
-If you have a compromised immune system, your risk of getting an infection is greater.
+If you have a compromised immune system, your risk of developing an infection is even greater.

-You may need a rabies vaccination, a tetanus shot and antibiotics that can prevent infection.
-Severe or deep puncture wounds may also warrant plastic surgery.
+You may need a rabies vaccination, a tetanus shot, and antibiotics that can prevent infection.
+Severe or deep wounds may also require plastic surgery.

 Take pictures of the injury and the location where you were bitten.
 Photograph bloodstained or torn clothing as well.
 You may also want to take notes about your experience, such as recording: